kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

 behavior) or have a single field with multiple options.

 For the moment, we understand that "Recursive" is the most important and simple selection mechanism, and "error" is the most natural way to handle mutations.
+For this reason, this proposal focuses on providing those two options only, with the opportunity to extend this functionality later on.

 ### Go IDL